-The primary objective of the PMO Program is to provide the FTA with timely information supported by the PMOC's professional opinions and recommendations regarding the project's progress with respect to its intended scope, cost, schedule, risk profile, and compliance with safety and other federal requirements.
+The primary objective of the PMO program is to provide FTA with timely information supported by the PMOC's professional opinions and recommendations regarding the project's progress with respect to their intended scope, cost, schedule, risk profile, and compliance with safety and other federal requirements.
 The PMOC is responsible for: analyzing progress on projects; proactively interacting with the project sponsor to solve problems; and maintaining objectivity in discussions of findings, conclusions, and recommendations with FTA and the project sponsor.
-The PMOC's reporting and feedback to FTA assists in assessing whether the project complies with its PMP.
+The PMOC's reporting and feedback to FTA assists in assessing whether the project complies with their PMP.

-While overseeing the project, the PMOC obtains relevant information related to the Project Development, Engineering, and Construction phases of the project, as well as the project sponsor's ability to implement the project.
-The PMOC is expected to promptly inform the FTA of any findings, project status, issues of concern, and recommendations for action.
-The reporting function of the PMOC allows the FTA to make proper and timely decisions regarding project advancement and funding, as well as appropriate corrective actions.
+While overseeing the project, the PMOC obtains relevant information related to the PD, engineering, and construction phases of the project, as well as the project sponsor's ability to implement the project.
+The PMOC is expected to promptly inform FTA of any findings, project status, issues of concern, and recommendations for action.
+The reporting function of the PMOC allows FTA to make proper and timely decisions regarding project advancement and funding, as well as appropriate corrective actions.